-Keep your head on a swivel—and don’t believe the hype.
+Keep your head on a swivel.

 Stick to the Rules—and Your Interpretation of Them

 The rules are the rules.
-While certain rules may be treated more like guidelines by some attorneys, you are not bound to share their interpretation.
+While certain rules may be treated more like guidelines by some lawyers, you are not bound to share their interpretation.
 They might be testing you, they might be used to flaunting the rules with no repercussions, or they might not be paying attention.

 If something seems amiss, double check the rules, and if necessary, call out opposing counsel.
 The rules are there for a reason.
 And as a young lawyer, sticking to the rules can be one of your biggest advantages.

 The first couple of times I didn’t immediately dismiss the case, but I did start second guessing certain aspects of my case.
 In the long run, those initial calls didn’t change the case, but they did cause an initial road bump.
 Don’t let that happen to you.